nawazhoss/Diocese-Income-Analysis/README.md

 ## Interactive Dashboards

+💡 **Tip**: Use Ctrl+click on the links below to "Open in a new tab" and keep this README page open

 ### 📊 [Income & Expenditure Trends](https://public.tableau.com/app/profile/nawaz.hossain/viz/diocesan_incexp_trends/Dashboard1)

 This first dashboard shows the long-term trend and post-pandemic recovery.
 2023 saw income and expenditure recover to pre-pandemic levels, but what the chart doesn't show are the effects of inflation and how this afffected income and expenditure.
 This aspect is shown more clearly in a later dashboard.
 However, income continued to exceed expenditure, as it has done every year since 2011, with a 3.5% margin reported for 2023.